-Can you believe 2018 is almost over?
+Can you believe the year is almost over?
 As we move into the season of giving, it’s important you not only have your year-end strategy in place, but that you know how to measure the outcomes.
 If you didn’t know, we’re big fans of data here at Whole Whale, and we believe the best way to measure success is to let the numbers speak for themselves.

 A brief disclaimer: Like beauty, success is in the eye of the campaign planner.
 In order to measure it, you first have to remember the goal of the campaign and how it fits into your overall marketing funnel.
 Was it to get more volunteer signups?
 To build your email lists?
 To drive donations?
 Only when you keep this goal in mind can you truly conclude if your campaign was a success.
 Then you can use the steps below to measure the success of your annual year-end campaigns.

 Running digital advertising campaigns on platforms like Facebook or Google can lead to an overwhelming amount of data to analyze.
 That’s why it’s important to try to focus on only the metrics that matter the most, the ones that “make the boat go faster.”
 If you’re running ads on Facebook to recruit volunteers, you want to make sure you’re focusing on the Google Analytics goals related to driving volunteer signups.
 How many sessions did you drive to your volunteer page?
 How many volunteer forms were filled out and what are your plans to nurture these people to help further your cause but may still be at the top of the funnel?
 It’s all too easy to get lost in metrics like CTR or CPC, which are both good to check on to optimize the campaign while it’s running, but once the campaign is over those metrics only tell part of the story.
 While they’re good to report on and to use as benchmarks (see tip #3!), focus on the bigger picture to avoid getting overwhelmed.

 2. Visualize The Results